viperproject/prusti-assistant/README.md

 This Visual Studio Code extension provides interactive IDE features for verifying Rusti programs with the [Prusti verifier](https://github.com/viperproject/prusti-dev).

+For advanced use cases, consider switching to the [command-line version of Prusti](https://github.com/viperproject/prusti-dev).

 ## Requirements

 In order to use this extension, please install the following components: